 To fully illustrate the epigenetic process, one must tell the story of the agouti gene.

 Methylation Effects in the DNA

 Both these mice have the gene called the agouti gene that tends to produce fat, yellow pups, so we want to silence the expression of the gene if possible.
 There is a way.
 The mom of the brown mouse was fed B vitamins which silenced the gene.
 This produced brown pups with normal appetites resulting in a thin, healthy mouse.

 How did this occur?
 Some nutrients silence genes by providing methylation (adding a methyl group (CH3); others activate genes by inhibiting methylation.
 It’s like throwing a wrench into the DNA to stop the expression of a gene or removing the wrench to allow the expression of the gene.
 The B vitamins acted as methyl donors that caused methyl groups to attach more frequently to the agouti gene in utero, inhibiting its expression.
+(See the black dots in the diagram above).
 Silence or inhibiting depends on what the gene does: e.g., silencing a gene that stimulates cancer growth is beneficial; silencing a gene that suppresses cancer growth would be harmful.

 In any case, your lifestyle choices may play a role in your future health status.

 It must be remembered that with any new concept, doubts and skepticism will occur.
-Time for more research to examine this interesting hypothesis.
+It must be recognized that we are not mice or lab rats, but the same effect has been shown by studying human interactions and is needed for more research to examine this interesting hypothesis.
 The implications are enormous in that we may be able to improve our health status by choosing healthy habits and lifestyles such as diet, exercise, stopping smoking, for example.